Summer Road Trip Tips & Safety Guidelines

 Explore the unknown paths to your heart’s content but be sensible and safe about it.
 If advise from locals if they warn you away from certain areas, always make sure someone outside of your travelling party knows where you are and where you’re going.
 Also, it’s a good idea to always keep a few gallons of water, blankets, comfortable shoes, a flashlight, and an extra gallon of gas in your trunk in case you get stuck somewhere unfamiliar.

 Sign up for a roadside assistance service in case of emergencies

 As much fun as road trips can be, they can also come with some uncertainty.
-Give yourself peace of mind when you’re on the road in the event on an unexpected emergency by signing up for a roadside assistance program with a user-friendly mobile app.
-Our NMC Security Shield Plan offers 24/7 emergency roadside assistance and many other benefits and discounts for only $29 per month!
+Give yourself peace of mind when you’re on the road in the event on an unexpected emergency by signing up for a roadside assistance program.
+Our NMC Security Shield Plan offers 24/7 roadside assistance and many other benefits and discounts for only $29 per month!
 Learn more about our services and join today!